F-1 Curricular Practical Training

 3. The company/organization requires the student to be considered an employee, or other category, that requires employment authorization to be on premises to have access to the essential piece of equipment or secured data; and

-4. The student’s thesis advisor must confirm that if the student is unable to pursue this experience at this specified location, the student will not be able to complete the planned approved thesis topic and would need to begin a new approved thesis topic for the degree.
-Simply for the benefit of an additional chapter for a thesis, which would not be absolutely required for completion of the thesis, would not be a sufficient basis to authorize CPT.
+4. The student’s thesis advisor must confirm, and state specifically in a support letter for the student, the reason why the student must pursue the activity at this off-campus location for their thesis and that if the student is unable to pursue this experience at this specified location, the student will not be able to complete the planned approved thesis topic and would need to begin a new approved thesis topic for the degree.
+Simply for the benefit of an additional chapter for a thesis, which would not be absolutely required for completion of the thesis, would not be a sufficient basis to authorize CPT. **If the support letter does not state that if the student is unable to pursue this experience then the student will be unable to complete the current thesis topic and would need to begin a new thesis, then CPT authorization cannot be issued.

 NOTE: Each academic department may have their own conditions that must be met for a student to receive approval.
 For review of eligibility, a student’s thesis advisor in their Master’s/Ph.D. program should provide the required CPT letter (refer to #5, a-j), on department letterhead, with detailed summary of the proposed experience and include reference to the four areas above.
 Requests will be considered on a term-by-term basis, and eligible authorizations based on thesis would generally be for no longer than two terms.